alinaavanesyan/alina/pages/projects/novel-associations.md

     </figure>
   </div>
 </div>

+**Update** – 01/25/19: I'm presenting my intermediate results at the at the Entomological Society of America Annual Meeting, Eastern Branch, March 9-11,2019.
+Blacksburg, VA.

+**Update** - 02/23/19: I've presented at the [Annual Meeting of the Maryland Organic Food & Farming Association](https://marylandorganic.org/events/) (Maryland Dept. of Agriculture, Annapolis, MD). <a href="{{ 'assets/content/publications/2019_moffa.pdf' | relative_url }}">My talk</a> was on the lanternfly biology, behavior, and host plant usage.

+**Update** - 02/28/19: I've finished the 2nd round of scanning electron microscopy of the lanternfly mouthparts and tarsi.
+Most of the beautiful SEM images are included in <a href="{{ 'assets/content/publications/2019_EBESA_poster.pdf' | relative_url }}"> my poster</a> for the upcoming EB-ESA meeting.

 **Update** - 06/06/19: Our paper on external morphology of the spotted lanternfly has been submitted to PLOS ONE.

+**Update** - 11/14/19: I've obtained all the sequences from the lanternfly gut content samples we used and finished data analysis.
+We've got some interesting results, and I'm currently working on getting the paper done (Tentative title: "Molecular gut content analysis reveals the host plant range of the invasive spotted lanternfly, Lycorma delicatula").
+We are planning to submit it to Insects, the special issue on molecular gut content analysis of insect herbivores.
+Bill and I are co-editing this [special issue](https://www.mdpi.com/journal/insects/special_issues/gut_trophic_interact) and we hope to see many interesting studies there.

 **Update** - 11/18/19: I've presented our updated results on the lanternfly external morphology at the ESA meeting.
 Here is <a href="{{ 'assets/content/publications/2019_ESA_poster.pdf' | relative_url }}">my poster</a>.